You want smart political talk without the meltdowns?

 I would crawl to get home to my family, no matter what it took.

-And in the end I did crawl.
+And in the end, I did crawl.

-I crawled for a little bit to to reach up to a car that we had seen passing, and finally that car came back, and I was closer, and I threw rocks at it and dirt at it, and I uh waved as best as I could, and that was the moment that I was finally saved.
+And finally, that car came back, and I was closer, and I threw rocks at it and dirt at it, and I waved as best as I could.

 Let me ask you this.

-At at that moment when you're looking at the severity of of the injuries and a leg that I'm sure you knew at that point was gone and a foot that is likely gone and all the other injuries you sustained.
+At that moment when you're looking at the severity of the injuries and a leg that I'm sure you knew at that point was gone and a foot that is likely gone and all the other injuries you sustained, psychologically, how do you deal with that?

 How did you stop the bleeding?